-In fact, in this very promising scenario, it must be mentioned the work done by Eckert and Mauchly who directed the construction of ENIAC, a computer that took about two years to be built.
-The ENIAC project started in the summer of 1943, during the second World War, and it was completed in December 1945.
-The ENIAC machine was funded by the United States Army and its construction was announced to the public in February 1946 and the machine was used for about ten years.
-ENIAC was utilized for military purposes, like for instance calculation of artillery trajectories.
+The ENIAC project started in the summer of 1943, during World War II, and was completed in December 1945.
+The ENIAC machine was funded by the United States Army, and its construction was announced to the public in February 1946.
+The machine was used for about ten years.
+The ENIAC was utilized for military purposes, for instance calculation of artillery trajectories.
 It was also used for implementing a very simplified mathematical model of the H-bomb explosion.
-That computer was capable of around 5,000 calculations a second and in computing projectile trajectories it usually took a few tens of seconds, while for the same task a human specialist on average employed around 20 hours.
-However, it must be noticed that the task of studying a problem and coding it onto the computer was difficult at that time, it typically took some weeks.
-We should consider that ENIAC was not a computer that stored the sequences of instructions in electronically or optically accessible memory, but it was just a large collection of arithmetic machines, which originally had algorithms set up into the computer by a combination of plugboard wiring and three portable function tables.
+That computer was capable of approximately 5,000 calculations per second and in computing projectile trajectories it usually took a few tens of seconds, while for the same task a human specialist on average employed around 20 hours.
+However, it must be noted that the task of studying a problem and coding it onto the computer was difficult at that time—it typically took a few weeks.
+We should also consider that ENIAC was not a computer that stored the sequences of instructions in electronically or optically accessible memory; it was just a large collection of arithmetic machines that originally had algorithms set up into the computer by a combination of plugboard wiring and three portable function tables.
 For this reason, after the algorithm was defined and its operational steps written on paper, the procedure of getting the code into the machine by manipulating its switches and cables could take a few days.

-John von Neumann was aware of the ENIAC’s development while working at Los Alamos National Laboratory and he joined the ENIAC team in 1944 invited by the mathematician Herman Goldstine.
-At that time the ENIAC creators John Mauchly and J. Presper Eckert had already proposed the construction of ENIAC’s successor called EDVAC (Electronic Discrete Variable Automatic Computer). von Neuman joined Eckert and Mauchly in the design of EDVAC and, in particular, he worked on the design of the logic functioning of the new computer.
-During his work on the logic design of EDVAC von Neumann wrote his well-known First Draft of a Report on the EDVAC [5], which contains the first published description of the logical design of a computer using the stored-program concept, which has come to be known as the “von Neumann architecture” whose roots are in the Turing papers on universal computing machine [3].
-Differently from ENIAC’s decimal representation, data in the EDVAC have been represented in binary notation and its architecture included a memory unit storing both program data and instructions.
+John von Neumann was aware of the ENIAC’s development while working at the Los Alamos National Laboratory, and he joined the ENIAC team in 1944 upon the invitation of mathematician Herman Goldstine.
+At that time, the ENIAC creators John Mauchly and J. Presper Eckert had already proposed the construction of ENIAC’s successor called the Electronic Discrete Variable Automatic Computer (EDVAC). von Neuman joined Eckert and Mauchly in designing the EDVAC, and, in particular, he worked on the design of the logic functioning of the new computer.
+During his work on the logic design of EDVAC, von Neumann wrote his well-known First Draft of a Report on the EDVAC [Neumann 1945], which contains the first published description of the logical design of a computer using the stored-program concept, which has come to be known as the “von Neumann architecture” whose roots are in the Turing papers on the universal computing machine [Turing 1937].
+In contrast to ENIAC’s decimal representation, data in the EDVAC were represented in binary notation and its architecture included a memory unit that stored both program data and instructions.